VeraVisions/nuclide/Documentation/Building.md

 extra debugging information helpful to the engine. *They can be stripped from a shipping build of your game.*

-> [!tip]
-> You do not need to rebuild the logic for each and every platform.
-> The results will be identical, since QuakeC is not machine code.
+@note You do not need to rebuild the logic for each and every platform.
+The results will be identical, since QuakeC is not machine code!

 ## Building the Engine {#build-engine}

-Issue the following to build a generic version of the engine [FTEQW](https://www.fteqw.org/):
+Issue the following to build a generic, non-branded version of the engine [FTE](https://www.fteqw.org/):

 ```
 $ make fteqw
 ```

-Which you can then run with `./fteqw -game base`.
+Which you can then use to run 'Test Game' with `./fteqw +game base`.
 [For more information on launching games, mods, check out the page on Launching](Documentation/Launching.md).

-Some engine features are only available as a plugin.
-See `$ make help` for info on how to build them.
+@note Some engine features are only available as a plugin.
+See the section on plugins for details.

-### Optional: Custom Branding & Features
+### Building a Branded Build {#build-branded}

 If you want to build a custom version of the engine, with custom branding and the ability to strip unneeded